Advantages of Having a Savings Account

 This support, if something should go wrong, is a major benefit of having a savings account rather than keeping your savings with you as cash.
 Although it’s a good idea to keep some cash in a secure location at home, keeping all of your savings as cash can work against you in two main ways.

 First, if the cash is lost, stolen, or destroyed in a disaster, there’s little recourse.
 Second, cash sitting at home isn’t earning interest.
 In fact, it may be losing value due to inflation.

 Accruing interest is another benefit of savings accounts.
 All deposit savings accounts at Huntington are interest bearing accounts.
 The interest earned in deposit savings accounts is earned over time.
 It is compounded on a monthly or quarterly basis and then deposited into your account.

 In the next cycle, you earn interest on what you’ve deposited as well as any funds that have already been credited to your account.
 We have a variety of savings calculators to help you see what interest can do for you and how different accounts can help you reach your financial goals.
 As a Huntington customer, you also have access to The Hub, our digital banking tools that can help you manage and build your savings.

 Open a Huntington Savings Account

-Savings accounts are great for setting aside cash for big purchases, like a buying a house, or for emergency rainy day funds.
-You can set up scheduled transfers from your checking account at Huntington to your savings account that can help you reach your savings goals even faster.
+Savings accounts are great for setting aside cash for big purchases, like buying a house, or for emergency rainy day funds.
+You can set up scheduled transfers from your Huntington checking account to your savings account which can help you reach your savings goals even faster.